The Complete Guide to Ijen Crater: Blue Fire, Acid Lake, and Natural Wonders

 - Height: 15 meters

-- Secluded location
+- Remote location

-- Requires additional 45-minute hike
+- Requires an additional 45-minute hike

-- Offers pristine natural setting
+- Offers a pristine natural setting

 Photography Tips

-Capturing Ijen's beauty requires specific techniques:
+Capturing the beauty of Ijen requires special techniques:

 Blue Fire Photography:

-- Use tripod for long exposures
+- Use a tripod for long exposures

-- ISO settings: 800-1600
+- ISO setting: 800-1600

 - Aperture: f/2.8 or wider